 6. Get Certified

 In order to be a Junior Ski Patroller at Winter Park Resort, you must be certified in Outdoor Emergency Care (OEC).
+If you are selected you will be asked to take this class taught by other WP patrollers.
 OEC is a certification in first aid and other pre-hospital care and treatment for injuries in non-urban environments.
 The OEC curriculum exceeds the requirements of Emergency Medical Responder (EMR), and is similar to a Emergency Medical Technician (EMT) Level course.
 OEC primarily focuses on musculoskeletal injuries, splinting, bandaging, and environmental emergencies.
-OEC classes are held at Saint Anthony's Hospital in Lakewood, CO on Monday and Wednesday nights from August to December.
+OEC classes are held near Saint Anthony's Hospital in Lakewood, CO on Monday and Wednesday nights from August to December.
 After passing the written and practical tests, you will be an OEC technician.
 OEC will give you the skill set and knowledge to care for, transport, and treat patients on the ski slopes.
+If you have any questions about the course, please reach out to the Heads of Candidate Training.

 7. Complete Logistics Training